mcsimenc/PhyLTR/README.md

 van Dongen, Stijn.
 Graph Clustering by Flow Simulation.
 PhD thesis, University of Utrecht, May 2000.

+Eddy, S. R. A new generation of homology search tools based on probabilistic inference.
+Genome Inform 23, 205–211 (2009).

 Ellinghaus, D., Kurtz, S., & Willhoeft, U. (2008).
 LTRharvest, an efficient and flexible software for de novo detection of LTR retrotransposons.
 BMC Bioinformatics, 9(1), 18-14. http://doi.org/10.1186/1471-2105-9-18

 Felsenstein, J. 2005.
 PHYLIP (Phylogeny Inference Package) version 3.6.
 Distributed by the author.
 Department of Genome Sciences, University of Washington, Seattle.